-Signature of CCHPC Member
+Signature of CCHPC Member Date

-Date

 CCHPC File Number

-Property Location
+Property Loc cation

-CHECK THE FOLLOWING STATEMENTS WHICH APPLY:
+CHECK TH E FOLLOWING STATEMENTS WHICH APPLY:

-- □ I have a property interest in real property affected by this HPC action upon which I am authorized to vote. - □ A member of my family (spouse, mother, father, brother, sister, son, daughter, or in-law) has a property interest in the real property affected by this HPC action. - □ I have a financial interest in a business entity which has a property interest in real property affected by this HPC action. - □ A member of my family has a financial interest in a business entity which has a property interest in real property affected by this HPC action.
+I am a A mer in-law I have proper A mer uthorized to vote. mber of my family (spouse, mother,) has a property interest in the real pr a financial interest in a business ent ty affected by this HPC action. ity which has a property interest in real interest in a business entity which has a

-NAME OF FAMILY MEMBER:
+NAME OF F AMILY MEMBER:

-DESCRIPTION OF NATURE AND EXTENT OF PROPERTY INTEREST:
+DESCRIPTI ON OF NATURE AND EXTENT OF PROPERTY INTEREST:

-DESCRIPTION OF NATURE AND EXTENT OF FINANCIAL INTEREST:
+DESCRIPTI ON OF NATURE AND EXTENT OF FINANCIAL INTEREST: